lifanchen-simm/transformerCPI2.0/README.md

 # TransfomerCPI2.0

   We only disclose the inference models.
 TransformerCPI2.0 is based on TransformerCPI whose codes are all released.
-The details of TransformerCPI2.0 are described in our paper https://www.biorxiv.org/content/10.1101/2022.03.26.485909v4 which is now accepted by Nature communications.
+The details of TransformerCPI2.0 are described in our paper https://doi.org/10.1038/s41467-023-39856-w which is now published on Nature communications.
 Trained models are available at present.

 ## Setup and dependencies
 `environment.yaml` is the conda environment of this project.